XFL (2020–2023): Original XFL (2001)

 The original XFL ran for a single season in 2001, as a joint venture between the World Wrestling Federation (WWF) and NBC spearheaded by Vince McMahon and NBC executive Dick Ebersol.
 The league attempted to be a competitor to the National Football League (NFL)—the predominant professional league of American football in the United States (and where NBC had lost its broadcast rights to CBS three years earlier), running during the late winter and early spring to take advantage of lingering desire for football after the end of the NFL season.
 It featured various modifications to the rules of football in order to increase its intensity, as well as on-air innovations such as Skycams, placing microphones on players, and in-game interviews with players.
-The league was criticized for relying too heavily on "sports entertainment" gimmicks similar to professional wrestling.
+The league was criticized for relying too heavily on "sports entertainment" gimmicks similar to professional wrestling and for a football product that was exceptionally inept (in the words of Bob Costas, "mediocre high school football").
 Despite strong ratings for its first games, viewership eventually nosedived, and the league folded after the conclusion of the inaugural season.
 Both partners lost $35 million on the XFL, and McMahon eventually conceded that the league was a "colossal failure".